dkataskin/backend-test-task/README.md

 * tests for admin endpoint
 * more tests for other endpoints, better data sets
 * pay for job and deposit money for account endpoints logic is not suitable with environment where there are multiple api server instances and concurrent requests.
+* better configuration management (test / development / production)

 ## Data Models